 Spring cupcakes bring sunshine and smiles.
 The little flowers and eggs are made with delicious candy on top of fluffy vanilla frosting.

-Seriously these cupcakes make me so happy.
+Seriously these spring cupcakes make me so happy.
 How can you not be completely joyful just looking at them?
 So sweet for any spring event or Easter treats.

 I used my Vanilla Cupcakes recipe, but you can use cake mix too!
 I’ve certainly expressed my love of cake mixes before.
 It’s all about the tops of these darlings.